 The evidence from the people that have tried the practice initially makes it necessary to be accepted among the many.

-Things and Actions that People do to Avoid Bad Luck in Uganda
+Things People do to Avoid Bad Luck in Uganda

 Bad luck is normally associated with evil and should be avoided at all costs.
 While there are no clear measures on countering it, Ugandans employ several traditions to combat them.
 The practices are set to be imposed by a special group of people.